 I know what you're thinking: this seems like a lot.
 And you're right, it is; however, if you're an avid reader, I think you'll find you're already familiar with most of these concepts.
 The great stories you know and love all use them, and if you are passionate about your story, incorporating theme will not be as hard as it might seem.

 You can do this.
 Now go and start writing!

 Have you considered the six elements of fiction in your story?
+Which one is the first you consider when you start a story?
 Let us know in the comments below!

 Need more plot help?
 After you practice this story element in the exercise below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
 Low price for a limited time!

 Take fifteen minutes and analyze your current work.
 Pick one of these elements (preferably not one you are familiar with) and apply it to your story.
-Post your practice in the comments, and don’t forget to leave some feedback for your fellow writers.
+Post your practice in the practice box below, and don't forget to leave some feedback for your fellow writers.
 Happy writing!